 - Vinegar can be added to the water to help with hard water residue on the jars.
 I personally do not use it because I do not like the way it smells and don't mind the residue because the jars need to be washed when they are finished either way.

 - Always check your gasket and vent tube.
-After a while the gasket can become dry and start to crack which means the canner will not hold pressure as well.
-Vent tubes can easily become clogged and this can create a dangerous build up of pressure inside the canner.
+After a while, the gasket can become dry and start to crack, which means the canner will not hold pressure as well.
+Vent tubes can easily become clogged, and this can create a dangerous buildup of pressure inside the canner.

-- Pressure canners are not recommended for glass top stoves because of their weight.
+- Pressure canners are not recommended for glass-top stoves because of their weight.
 They have been known to cause cracks and scratches in the glass.

-- Things that can not be canned in a pressure canner include eggs, pasta and dairy based soups.
+- Things that can not be canned in a pressure canner include eggs, pasta, and dairy-based soups.

 - Spices and seasoning flavors are amplified when pressure canned.
 Sometimes it is better to save the seasonings for when the item being canned is eaten.

-Pressure canning is a liberating activity because it can save you money, provide the freshest food for you family without all of the chemical additives and preservatives that are found in canned grocery store foods today.
+Pressure canning is a liberating activity because it can save you money, and it will provide the freshest food for you family without all of the chemical additives and preservatives that are found in canned grocery store foods today.
 I hope you explore all of the options available to you when it comes to pressure canning your own food.
 We have certainly enjoyed it!